ramrom/rams_dot_files/cheatsheets/datastore_cheatsheet.md

 - `.tables` - list tables
 - `.schema footable` - get a table's description
 - `.mode line` - display each records column in seperate line

+## TECH
+- vitess - a db clustering system using mysql, created by google
+    - each mysql server is a horizontal shard abstracted as a single entity by vitess
+    - used by youtube sincd 2011, composed of tens of thousands of mysql instances